-Practical considerations may play a greater role when the actuary needs to project future GAAP policy liabilities consistent with the CALM methodology (e.g., discounted future tax liability, lapse MfAD determination, pricing analysis, Dynamic Capital Adequacy Testing (DCAT), Embedded Value reporting and corporate financial planning).
+Practical considerations may play a greater role when the actuary needs to project future GAAP policy liabilities consistent with the CALAI methodology (e.g., for reasons concerning pricing, Dynamic Capital Adequacy Testing (DCAT) reporting, Embedded Value reporting, corporate financial planning, discound a future tax liability, lapse Margins for Adverse Deviation (MfAD) determination).

-While the CALM may determine GAAP policy liabilities at a single future balance sheet date (FBSD), there are technical challenges.
-For example, in DCAT or Embedded Value reporting, the actuary needs to project both assets and liabilities under the experience scenario up to the FBSD, as well as under the valuation assumptions (best estimate assumption with MfAD) going forward.
+While the CALM may dote mine GAAP policy liabilities at a single future valuation date (FVD), there are technical challenges.
+For example, in DCAT or Embedded Value reporting, the actuary needs to project both assets and liabilities under the experience scenario up to the FVD, as well as upon the valuation assumptions (best estimate assumption with MfAD) going forward.
 This involves two sets of assumptions, some of which are defined and applied on a policy year basis.

-The CALM uses a family of adverse scenarios (prescribed, as well as selected others) to combine the experience scenario up to the FBSD with various economic trends going forward.
-Investments subject to fair value accounting would be valued at the FBSD based on yields consistent with market yields at that time.
-The CALM adjusts the amount of assets at the FBSD to determine the GAAP policy liability under each scenario at that date.
+The CALM uses a family of adverse scenarios (prescribed, as well as selected others) to combine the experience scenario up to the FVD with various economic trends going forward.
+The CALM adjusts the amount of assets at the FVD to determine the GAAP policy liability under each scenario at that date.
 Given available technology, projections over multiple years under multiple scenarios may make a detailed, direct application of the CALM impractical.